pothos-dev/karma/README.md

 ### Should I use it?

 Probably not.
-For anything serious, stick to the large solutions.
+For anything serious, stick to one of the more established solutions.
 I'm dogfooding it for my own projects, but there are probably still bugs to be fixed.

 # Getting started